11worth/ptw-beta/notion-sorted.md

 ### Instructions

 1. Find the shortcut [here](https://www.icloud.com/shortcuts/f19be2c14e18423ca5176fb1005fd285).
 2. Select "Add Shortcut".
 A new screen will appear with a list of import questions.
+[ADD SCREENSHOT HERE]
 3. Enter the relevant information in the field that corresponds to each import questions.
+[ADD SCREENSHOT HERE]
-4. Click "Add Shortcut".
+5. Click "Add Shortcut".
+[ADD SCREENSHOT HERE]

 ## Step Four: Choose How To Run Your Shortcut